jayeshlondon/MyStore_React_App/README.md

 4. There is All Products button as well so user has faciliti to see all products again aftter pagination.

 ### `ADD ON:-`
 1. React-Router library has been used, so it has three pages all together.
 It shows on browser with path and routing.
-HOME/Contct/Aout/
-2. TJX_React_Exercise has Navbar with TJX Logo which is seen on every page of the web app.
+HOME/Contct/About/
 2.	web app is fully responsive, Laptop screen/Pad screen/ Mobile screen.
 3. Flavour of CSS/Styled Component/ Material UI.
 4.	used env process variable to hide the API key for security reasons.